goodhood-eu/emojitsu/README.md

   size: 64, // size of emojis to use when the default CDN is used
   className: null, // CSS class to use when rendering image tags
   unsafe: false, // when set to true, render will NOT sanitize the string, e.g. it forces "unsafe" output
-  single: false, // when a string contains just a single emoji this speeds render a bit
+  single: false, // when a string contains just a single emoji this speeds up render a bit
   cdn: undefined, // a CDN to use for image paths
 }
 ```